Approved by the Board of Trustees of Rockland Community College on October 13, 2000. Amended on August 21, 2003 and May 2018.

 - Methods of Procurement Not Covered by Competitive Bidding

-- Purchases for commodities, equipment, supplies, materials, and services under $1,000 shall be awarded at the discretion of the Director of Purchasing.
-Purchases from $1,000 to $2,999.99 will require a minimum of three telephone, facsimile, or e-mail quotes.
-Purchases from $3,000 to $10,000 will require a minimum of three written quotes.
+- Purchases for commodities, equipment, supplies, materials, and services under $5,000 shall be awarded at the discretion of the Director of Purchasing.
+Purchases from $5,000 to $9,999 will require a minimum of three written facsimile or e-mail quotes.
 All purchases of more than $10,000 will be Competitively Bid.